On This Day in History: September 11

 - Eastern Air Lines Flight 212 crashes in Charlotte, North Carolina, killing 69 passengers and two crew.

-- A coup in Chile headed by General Augusto Pinochet topples the democratically elected president Salvador Allende.
+- A coup in Chile, funded by the CIA and headed by General Augusto Pinochet, topples the democratically elected president Salvador Allende.
 Pinochet exercises dictatorial power until ousted in a referendum in 1988, staying in power until 1990.

 - The San Francisco Bay Area Rapid Transit system begins passenger service.